It’s dark, but just enough light is coming through the crack in the door to make out a man’s silhouette.

 - Go on your adventure

 - Collect money offline.
-Use credit card to pay charity.
+Use a credit card to pay charity.

 You earn your travel rewards bonus

-The credit card company gets their minimum spend
+The credit card company gets its minimum spend

 You donate to a great cause you believe in!